HCL-TECH-SOFTWARE/hcl-workload-automation-instana-dashboard/README.md

 Quickly monitor your environments having all data at your fingertips.

 You can import the preset Instana Dashboards to Monitor Workload Automation in terms of:

-DB connection status
+- DB connection status

-Flexera Uncounted JOB (HCL Only)
+- Flexera Uncounted JOB

-WS Status
+- WS Status

-JOB status
+- JOB status

+To view the Workload Automation Instana Dashboad see: [HCL Workload Automation Instana Dashboard](https://github.com/HCL-TECH-SOFTWARE/hcl-workload-automation-instana-dashboard/blob/master/WA_Instana_Dashboard.json)